kubernetes/community/committee-steering/governance/sig-governance-template-short.md

 - Subprojects may be created by [KEP] proposal and accepted by [lazy-consensus] with fallback on majority vote of SIG Technical Leads.
 The result *SHOULD* be supported by the majority of SIG members.
-  - KEP *MUST* establish subproject owners
+  - KEP *MUST* establish subproject approvers.
+  - KEP *SHOULD* establish security contacts for each new repository being created.
-  - [sigs.yaml] *MUST* be updated to include subproject information and [OWNERS] files with subproject owners
+  - [`sigs.yaml`][sigs.yaml] *MUST* be updated to include subproject information and [`OWNERS`][OWNERS] references.
   - Where subprojects processes differ from the SIG governance, they must document how
-    - e.g. if subprojects release separately - they must document how release and planning is performed
+    - e.g. if subprojects release separately - they must document how release and planning is performed.

 Option 2: by federation of subprojects

-- Subprojects may be created by [KEP] proposal and accepted by [lazy-consensus] with fallback on majority vote of subproject owners in the SIG.
-The result *SHOULD* be supported by the majority of members.
+- Subprojects may be created by [KEP] proposal and accepted by [lazy-consensus] with fallback on majority vote of subproject approvers in the SIG.
+The result *SHOULD* be supported by the majority of SIG members.
-  - KEP *MUST* establish subproject owners
+  - KEP *MUST* establish subproject approvers.
+  - KEP *SHOULD* establish security contacts for each new repository being created.
-  - [sigs.yaml] *MUST* be updated to include subproject information and [OWNERS] files with subproject owners
+  - [`sigs.yaml`][sigs.yaml] *MUST* be updated to include subproject information and [`OWNERS`][OWNERS] references.
   - Where subprojects processes differ from the SIG governance, they must document how
-    - e.g. if subprojects release separately - they must document how release and planning is performed
+    - e.g. if subprojects release separately - they must document how release and planning is performed.

 ---